fishslips/TimSeverance/docs/Academic/CS-3450/Project 3 Re-spec.md

 ##### LineOutput
 **From Original Spec: this precedes each write with the current line number (1-based) right-justified in a field of width 5, followed by a colon and a space.(Don’t add a newline.)**

-Keep track of line number in this class, add the line number and spacing and stuff to the t parameter you passed in.
+Keep track of line number in this class, add the line number and spacing and stuff directly to the t parameter you passed in.

 Invoke your object_to_decorate.write/writestring method and pass the modified t string/stream object as the parameter.